blackswandevcom/BlackSwan-Force-FA-Numbers-Switch/README.md

    [Download BlackSwan Force FA-Numbers Switch](https://github.com/blackswanlab/BlackSwan-Force-FA-Numbers-Switch/releases/latest/download/BlackSwan_Force_FANumbers_Switch.exe)

-2. **Run the Executable**: After downloading, run the `.exe` file.
+2. **Run the Executable**: Run the `.exe` file after downloading.
 The script will start and place an icon in the system tray.

 ### Edit and Compile the Script Yourself